install AMPL and solvers

 containing n_samples

-of one dependent variable \(y\), and an array X
+of one dependent variable X

 containing n_samples